patmanteau/iclc/README.md

 Manual
 ------

-iclc understands basic arithmetic on floating-point numbers.
+iclc understands basic arithmetic on (signed) floating-point numbers.
 Supported operators are:

 +, -, *, /, %, ^

 ( and ) are fine, too.
-Usually, they even behave as expected!
+Sometimes, they even behave as expected!

-iclc runs until tired or until you quit by entering \quit or your favorite flavor of EOF.
+iclc runs until it has devoured all your system's memory or until you quit by entering \quit or your favorite flavor of EOF.
+It reads from stdin, so pipe'ing works, too.

-That's all.